 1. Issue a press release

-Most apps, especially contest & promotion apps, anchor a company’s overarching campaign.
-Use the press release to talk about the campaign, then provide a call to action & a link to your app.
+Most apps, especially contest and promotion apps, anchor a company’s overarching campaign.
+Use the press release to talk about the campaign, then provide a call to action and a link to your app.

 If your company isn’t already signed up with a press release distribution company, this option will cost you (about $99 to distribute one press release, to be exact).
 Although, in a lot of cases, it’s worth it.

-PR Web, for example — the service I use at ShortStack — makes it super easy to get your release out to search engines & major news sites like Yahoo News.
-However, if your company wants a free alternative, check out this post for a list of free press release distribution sites.
+PR Web, for example -- the service I use at ShortStack -- makes it super easy to get your release out to search engines and major news sites like Yahoo News.

 Okay, you got me.
 This last tip may cost you a few cents for printing paper, but I think it’s worth mentioning anyway.